fineanmol/plant-tree/README.md

-🍀 Updated on Fri, 21 Mar 2025 09:30:01 GMT
+🎍 Updated on Fri, 21 Mar 2025 11:29:07 GMT

-> "Simplicity is the soul of efficiency."
+> "Any fool can write code that a computer can understand."